intel/neural-compressor/neural_compressor/prune/README.md

-Following section shows how to use hooks in user pass-in training function which is part of example from BERT training:
+The following section is an example of how to use hooks in user pass-in training function to perform BERT training: